Going green in the office

 Offering work-from-home policies can also reduce your company’s carbon footprint.
-Sim Hall, Populus Select MD is aware of this and supports green commuting and policies to lower all staffs carbon footprint within the office.
+Sim Hall, Populus Select MD is aware of this and support green commuting and policies to lower all staffs carbon footprint within the office.

 To keep up to date with our own Populus Select ‘Green’ initiatives sign up to our monthly newsletter via email@example.com